The Wave (streetcar)

 The Wave was a planned 2.7 mi streetcar line in Fort Lauderdale, Florida.
 Construction costs were estimated to be $200 million.
-The project was cancelled in 2018.
+The project was cancelled in 2018, but another project known as PREMO Light Rail was proposed.

 Timeline

 The first phase included a 1.4 mi downtown loop.
 Broward County would have owned and operated the line.
 Ridership was anticipated from the downtown bus terminal, hospitals, courthouses, tourists, residents and office workers.
 The line would have connected with the Sun Trolley buses reaching additional neighborhoods, beaches, Las Olas Boulevard, Tri-Rail, and the Fort Lauderdale Airport.
 By 2016, however, physical work had yet to begin; by then the start of construction was pushed to 2017, with completion in 2020, subsequently revised to 2021.
 The project was cancelled in 2018.

 Cost and funding

 The electric streetcar system was estimated to cost $125 million, and was being planned for the downtown.
 Construction funding would have come from federal ($62.5 million), state ($37 million) and city taxpayers ($10.5 million), with approximately $15 million from assessments on properties located within the Downtown Development Authority.
 Broward County Transit (BCT) had committed to operating the system for the first 10 years at an expected annual cost of $2 million, and had guaranteed funding to cover any shortfall in ridership revenues.
 The construction cost of $50 million per mile was considerably higher than other recently built streetcar projects, in part due to the challenges of building an electric transit system over the 3rd Avenue drawbridge.

 In July 2013, the Fort Lauderdale city commissioners approved a tax on downtown property owners, providing the final part of funding needed for the project's construction to begin.

 In September 2017, BCT placed an order with Siemens for five streetcars for the Wave, at a total cost of $31.4 million, including a supply of spare parts.
 They would have been a version of Siemens' S70 model with a length that had been reported variously as either 83.3 ft or 24.1 m.

 In late 2017, the project was again put on hold after all the high construction bids were rejected.